tiwarianup/scala_spark_resume_scanner/README.md

 ## Overview

-The Resume Scanner AI is a POC designed to help users evaluate potential candidate resumes against specific job descriptions.
-Utilizing Google Gemini AI, the application provides detailed feedback on the alignment between the resume and job description, including a percentage match and identification of missing keywords.
+The Resume Scanner AI is a POC designed to help users evaluate potential Scala/Spark candidate resumes against specific job descriptions given by clients.
+Utilizing Gemini LLM, the application provides detailed feedback on the alignment between the resume and job description, including a percentage match and identification of missing keywords, detailed analysis, recommendations and final verdict.

 ## Features